FAQs

 If you are unwell, remain at home

-When and where does The Shrewsbury Consort of Recorders meet?
+When and where does the Shrewsbury Consort of Recorders meet?

 New members of suitable age and ability are always welcome.